opragel/profiles/README.md

 This repository contains a few [Apple configuration profile](https://support.apple.com/guide/deployment/plan-your-configuration-profiles-dep9a318a393/web) examples, which can be used to manage various settings on a device.

-The examples may be outdated and are never intended to deployed without modification and vetting is on the administrator deploying.
+The examples may be outdated and are never intended to deployed without modification, and vetting is on the administrator deploying.
 As always, test.

 Though sparse, I like to think these examples are a good general starting point for most typical profiles after seeing many repeat questions from IT professionals.